My Immortal (fan fiction): Plot

-Later, Ebony confronts Harry "Vampire" Potter in front of Severus Snape's class as well as an entirely naked Draco.
-She learns that Draco used to date Vampire (via a tattoo on Draco's arm).
-Ebony becomes so angry at this perceived betrayal, despite identifying as bisexual herself and professing a sexual attraction to 'sensitive bi guyz', that she runs crying into the Forbidden Forest, where she is approached by Lord Voldemort.
+Later, Ebony confronts Vampire, as well as an entirely naked Draco, in front of Severus Snape's class.
+She learns that Draco used to date Vampire via a tattoo on Draco's arm.
+Ebony becomes so angry at this perceived betrayal (Note: Despite identifying as bisexual herself and professing a sexual attraction to "sensitive bi guyz") that she runs crying into the Forbidden Forest, where she is approached by Lord Voldemort.
 Voldemort, speaking in faux-archaic English, gives her a gun and demands that she kill Vampire.
 Voldemort threatens her, saying that he will kill Draco unless she kills Vampire, but she refuses.
 When Draco later learns of this encounter, he is so angry that Ebony kept it from him that he kills himself by slitting his wrists.

 In a subsequent scene, however, Vampire has a vision of Draco being held prisoner by Voldemort.
+(Note: The discrepancy between this and the earlier depiction of Draco's suicide is not explained, though it is possibly an intentional plot twist, as prior setup suggests Draco could not have died in the manner described.)
 After rescuing Draco from Voldemort, Ebony and her friends attend a My Chemical Romance concert in Hogsmeade.
-After some songs have been played, the concert ends abruptly when the members of My Chemical Romance reveal themselves to be Voldemort and his "Death Dealers".
+The concert ends abruptly when the band members reveal themselves to be Voldemort and his "Death Dealers".
 Voldemort, who had been disguised as lead vocalist Gerard Way, proclaims his intent to kill Ebony and Draco for the former's failure to kill Vampire, but they are saved by Dumbledore, who had just given himself a gothic makeover.
-The next day, Dumbledore gives a gothic makeover to the Hogwarts Great Hall as well, but Ebony feels that he is a poser and dislikes him greatly, a sentiment shared by her friends.
+The next day, Dumbledore gives a gothic makeover to the Hogwarts Great Hall as well, but Ebony feels that he is a poseur and dislikes him greatly, a sentiment shared by her friends.